Video & Course Storage Options

 In addition, 5TB (5,000 GB) of additional space for audio/video is available to faculty within Stream.
 Files can easily be linked within Canvas for students to access.

-Once you have uploaded your audio/video into Stream, you can link to the video in your Canvas course.
+Once you have uploaded your audio/video into Stream, you can link the video into your Canvas course.

 Stream provides automatic captions, learn more about enabling auto-generated captions for your video.

 Learn more about Stream and it's tools at https://web.microsoftstream.com - login with your Cal Poly Username and Password.
 Here you can search for other videos, create your own, share with peers and students, and create your own channel.